suneelpatel/Statistics-for-Data-Science-using-R/README.md

 #### Alternative hypothesis.
 The alternative hypothesis, denoted by H1 or Ha, is the hypothesis that sample observations are influenced by some non-random cause.

+### Hypothesis Tests
+Statisticians follow a formal process to determine whether to reject a null hypothesis, based on sample data.
+This process, called hypothesis testing, consists of four steps.

+* **State the hypotheses**: This involves stating the null and alternative hypotheses.
+The hypotheses are stated in such a way that they are mutually exclusive.
+That is, if one is true, the other must be false.
+* **Formulate an analysis plan**: The analysis plan describes how to use sample data to evaluate the null hypothesis.
+The evaluation often focuses around a single test statistic.
+* **Analyze sample data**: Find the value of the test statistic (mean score, proportion, t statistic, z-score, etc.) described in the analysis plan.
+* **Interpret results**: Apply the decision rule described in the analysis plan.
+If the value of the test statistic is unlikely, based on the null hypothesis, reject the null hypothesis.

 # 12. Testing the Data